chriswa/vsmod-AntiCheese/README.md

 Prevents the client from seeing the HudDebugScreen, which is normally shown with `ctrl + f3`.

-The HudDebugScreen gives away the direction the player is facing, as well as other information which may or may not aid in the production of cheese.
+The HudDebugScreen gives away the direction the player is facing, as well as other information which may or may not aid in the production of additional cheese.